 Elevation: East section - South to north

 More Trails in this Region: NE OH Trails List

 The Cleveland Metroparks refer to their trails as 'All Purpose Trails' and make no distinction between the trails that form the Necklace and other metroparks trails.
 Google uses generic terms like 'Valley Pkwy Trail' for the eastern portion of the Necklace, so it can be confusing for visitors.
 Just remember that the All Purpose Trails in the Cleveland Metroparks system that form the necklace, is the Emerald Necklace Trail.

 The individual metroparks in this trail system are known as "reservations."
 While many form the Necklace, others are separate or form offshoots, like the Big Creek Reservation, which is also linked by trail.

-The scenery is quite beautiful along much of the trail.
+The scenery is quite beautiful along much of the bikeway.
 It seems that every few hundred yards or so there is something to catch your eye.
 Vertical hillsides scattered with rocks, mammoth-sized highway bridge trestles, trail bridges over rivers, soccer games and family picnics -- the sights are numerous and varied as you make you way through the parks.

 It's safe to say that you can expect to ride more than the advertised mileage here, particularly if you're not carrying good maps!

-The condition of this huge trail network varies quite a lot due to the periodic resurfacing of older segments and the occasional addition of new segments or spurs.
+The condition of this huge trail network can vary quite a lot due to the periodic resurfacing of older segments and the occasional addition of new segments or spurs.
 So the surface runs the gamut from poor to excellent condition, while the width of the trail is also subject to change with many older sections being narrower.